Associate Professor of Political Science, Director of the Center for Engaged Ethics

 Academic interest: American Presidency, American Politics and Law, Foreign and Domestic Policymaking

-Raised in Des Moines, Iowa, and trained as a scholar of executive leadership, Doug Brattebo believes in getting things done.
+Doug Brattebo, who was raised in Des Moines, Iowa and trained as a scholar of executive leadership, believes in getting things done.
 His professional experiences have introduced him to ideas, people, places, and causes that during his childhood seemed a world away.
-Brattebo's interests today reside at the nexus of ethical leadership, civic education, globalization, and the preservation of the planet.
-He believes that the Twenty-First Century will determine the outcome of the human enterprise.
+Professor Brattebo's interests today reside at the nexus of ethical executive leadership, civic education, globalization, and the preservation of the planet.
+He believes that the twenty-first century will determine the outcome of the human enterprise.
 Brattebo has won campus-wide teaching awards at Hiram College (2016) and the United States Naval Academy (2002).